Crooked Media: Podcasts

 Crooked Media produces and distributes podcasts with numerous hosts, focusing on news and politics.

 Pod Save America

-Pod Save America is a twice weekly progressive political podcast.
-On Mondays it is hosted by Favreau, Vietor, and Lovett, and on Thursdays it is hosted by Favreau and Pfeiffer.
+Pod Save America is a thrice weekly progressive political podcast.
+On Tuesdays, it is hosted by Favreau, Vietor, and Lovett, and, on Thursdays, it is hosted by Favreau and Pfeiffer.
 Pod Save America explicitly aims to encourage its listeners to engage in activism and political persuasion.

 Pod Save America has run a number of special series and mini-series.
 For example, Tommy Vietor hosted a series on the 2020 Iowa Democratic presidential caucuses, and Dan Pfeiffer and Alyssa Mastromonaco hosted a series on the vice presidential candidate selection process.

 Pod Save the People

-Hosted by organizer and activist DeRay Mckesson, Pod Save the People talks about culture, social justice, and politics by exploring the history, the language, and the people who are shaping the struggle for progress — and talking about the steps that each individual can take to make a difference.
+Hosted by organizer and activist DeRay Mckesson, Pod Save the People "explores social justice, culture, politics – and the various ways they all collide".

 Pod Save the World

 Hosted by Vietor and former Deputy National Security Advisor Ben Rhodes, Pod Save the World discusses foreign policy and international relations.